Comparative Synthesis: Learning Near-Optimal Network Designs by Query

 We next report on a small-scale study involving 17 users.
 The primary goal of the user study is to evaluate \name{} when the real objective is arbitrarily chosen by the user, and even the actual shape is unknown to \name{}.
 This is in contrast to the oracle experiments where the ground truth objectives are drawn from a template (with only the parameters unknown to \name{}).
 Further, like with imperfect oracles, users may not always correctly express relative preferences.

 The user study was conducted online using an IRB-approved protocol.
-Participants were recruited with a minimal qualifying requirement being they should have taken a university course in computer networking.
+Participants were recruited with a minimal qualifying requirement being they have taken a university course in computer networking.
 Figs~\ref{fig:pre_1} and~\ref{fig:pre_2} show the background of users.
 88\% of them are computer networking researchers or practitioners.
-53\% of users have more than 2 years of experience managing networks (details in Appendix~\ref{app:user_study_impl}).
+53\% of users have more than 2 years of experience managing networks.

 Our user study used an earlier version of Algorithm~\ref{alg:voting} implemented as an online web application.
 Specifically, the PCSes were generated on the fly, rather than pre-generated.
 To ensure responsiveness, the deployed algorithm set the threshold {\sc Thresh} = 2.
 We note that the cloud application for our user study was developed and tested over multiple months, and in parallel to refinements we developed to the algorithm.
 We were conservative in deploying the latest version given the need for a robust user-facing system, and to ensure all participants saw the same version of the algorithm.

 The study focused on the \textbf{BW} scenario (with four classes of traffic) and the Abilene topology.
 The user was free to choose any policy on how bandwidth allocations were to be made, and answer queries based on their policy.
 In each iteration, the user was asked to choose between two different bandwidth allocations generated by \name{}.
 The user could either pick which allocation was better, or indicate it was too hard to call if the decisions were close.
 The study terminated after the user answered 10 questions, or when the user indicated she was ready to terminate the study.